Here are some quick links to help you jump to the relevant section:

 - Don’t send image-only emails, which will not be displayed on most email clients like Outlook.

-- Don’t attach heavy brochures and portfolio files to your email.
+- Don’t attach heavy brochures and portfolio files in email.

 - Don’t bombard your customers with emails every other day.
-Have a schedule that helps them remember your brand, but not be irritated by it.
+Have a schedule that helps them remember you brand, but not be irritated by it.

-Here is a list of marketing automation tools you could try out:
+Here are a few marketing automation tools you could try out: